 Employees should familiarise themselves with those University policies which set out expected standards of behaviour.

-For further information download our Disciplinary Procedure.
+For further information download our Staff Disciplinary Policy.

 The University recognises that staff are its most important asset.
 However, for whatever reason, there are times when staff are unable to meet the standards of work required by the University.
 In these instances the Capability Policy provides information and guidance on how these situations may be managed.